EpicEricEE/typst-equate/src/line.typ

   let (.., revoked, label) = line
   if number-mode == "block" {
-    // In block numbering mode, only the parent equation is numbered, thus the
+    // In block numbering mode, only the parent equation is numbered, thus we
-    // result of this function should never be used. return false
+    // consider all lines as numbered.
+    return true
   }

   if number-mode == "line" {